 You have to decide what you are going to monetize when traffic is big enough.
 You can offer premium upgrade features, memberships, release free products and offer paid support.
-For example WooThemes, the leader in the market offers high quality WordPress themes; some are for free but with these free themes, you don’t get any support.
-If you want support you can buy a membership and get an access to the forum to get the information you need.
+For example WooThemes, the leader in the market offers high-quality WordPress themes; some are for free but with these free themes, you don’t get any support.
+If you want support you can buy a membership and get access to the forum to get the information you need.

 4. Pros and Cons

 One of the pros is the small conversion needed in order to succeed.
 Only 3-5% of users pay for the rest.
 That means you don’t need a lot of users who actually pay for the product to be successful.
 Also, having a free product is easier to promote as well as build a community around it.
-For sustainability, huge amounts of traffic and users is needed, which is really hard to acheve if your product is very new and cannot compete with big competitors in terms of discoverability and originality.
+For sustainability, huge amounts of traffic and users are needed, which is really hard to achieve if your product is very new and cannot compete with big competitors in terms of discoverability and originality.

 Money is not everything

-You might think it’s not true but in reality it’s not just the money that counts.
+You might think it’s not true but in reality, it’s not just the money that counts.
 To get a good reputation for the company is a hard and long process.
 Everyone from the company should be involved.
 If your company values differ from the values of your employees, you have a problem.

 Everyone is connected to the Web via social media platforms and they can say whatever they want after working hours so you should be aware of this and make sure your employees understand that how they behave online will affect the direction of their product and organization.

 Reputation is one of the things that is really hard to build and very easy to lose.
-A single wrong message or mis-directed campaign can destroy all your hard work.
+A single wrong message or misdirected campaign can destroy all your hard work.
 By giving things away for free, you can build a reputation as a good and caring company, and if the things you are giving away are really good, people will consider supporting your organization by buying other products from you.
 If your products are too expensive, give something for free to show them that your products are really worth their attention.
 This is the chance for them to get to know your company and products without spending money.